-First, check if your local library already participating in International Games Day @ your library either by asking them or by looking on the map; bear in mind that our volunteers update this every few weeks or so, so they may have registered even if they aren’t on there).
+First, check if your local library already participating in International Games Week either by asking them or by looking on the map; bear in mind that our volunteers update this every few weeks or so, so they may have registered even if they aren’t on there).

 If they are, great!
 Just RSVP, and if you’re feeling really motivated ask if there’s anything you can do to help, other than just turn up and have fun.

 If not, contact them and ask if they know about the day.
 If they don’t, tell them it’s super-easy – and free! – to participate.
-Then give them the address for the library-focused blog (http://games.ala.org/international-games-week/) and tell them you would love to participate in this global celebration of libraries if they can organize an event.
+Then give them the address for the library-focused blog (http://games.ala.org/) and tell them you would love to participate in this global celebration of libraries if they can organise an event.

 If they can’t, which is quite possible – libraries are always strapped for time and resources because we always want to give our users more opportunities – and you are feeling motivated, all is not lost.
 If you are willing to get together a group of your friends to share games with other library users, and the library is happy just to play host, that is more than enough to make the library eligible to register!

 If they seem interested, but unsure about how to explain or justify having games in the library to their managers, you can point to the Games in Libraries Blog.